marcinwiacek/datacreator/readme.md

 **What's with error handling?** This is not bullet-proof solution.
 Many errors are shown, but don't expect miracles.

 **Why not use anything ready?** All found projects were limited.

+**Which browsers?** Tested with desktop Firefox, Chrome/Chromium, Edge.

 # Input files